All Episodes

 You're supposed to examine our big hearts.

-There's a story in USA today that asks the question, is social security a Ponzi scheme?
+There's a story in USA Today that asks the question: is Social Security a Ponzi scheme?

-Now, of course it is.
+Now, of course, it is.

 Social Security is a Ponzi scheme.

-It is a mat off type Ponzi scheme.
+It is a Madoff-type Ponzi scheme.

 But you know what?

-In USA Today, state control media.
+In USA Today, state control media, they say, no, no, no.

 Social Security is not a Ponzi scheme because our intentions were honorable.